 Blaise Pascal was another early scientist who lived in France.
 In 1647, having heard of Torricelli’s mercury in a closed tube demonstration, showed that the height of the column of mercury varied at different altitudes by taking a reading at several points on a hill near his home.

 Mercury vacuum gauges

-From this barometer a simple mercury vacuum gauge can be developed that indicates the pressure level as a linear measurement, the difference between the levels of mercury in the container and in the glass column.
+From this barometer, a simple mercury vacuum gauge can be developed that indicates the pressure level as linear measurement, the difference between the levels of mercury in the container and in the glass column.